Why Do I Keep Waking Up with Anxieties?

 Normally, we play out our anxieties to an end course of confrontation and resolution.
 After determining exactly what our anxieties are, we begin exploring courses of action that will minimize our anxieties or that will allow us to have closure with the subject of our anxieties.
 We worry about our seventeen- year- old daughter dating and set down strict rules for behaviors.
 This minimizes our anxieties until she turns eighteen and we resolve that we will always worry about her, but she is old enough to make her own choices, and we are only exhausting ourselves by trying to control her.

-Confrontation and resolution don't come easily, and for fifteen percent of the population, anxiety disorders are distressful enough to affect their everyday lives.
+Confrontation and resolution don't come easily, and for fifteen percent of the population (Citation?), anxiety disorders are distressful enough to affect their everyday lives.
 They can inhibit the ability to perform tasks and make clear decisions.
 They can affect job performance.
 Unaddressed anxieties can potentially lead to depression and self-harming behaviors.

 Redirecting unaddressed anxieties is common.
 You speak well in the company of close peers, who believe you would make a good spokesperson, but you are secretly afraid of crowds.
 You tell your friends the general public would never understand you and make other excuses for not demonstrating your abilities in front of others.

-Worry that you may not be qualified for a possible position may cause you to sabotage your chances for advancement with self-defeating or self-deprecating behaviors.
+Worrying that you may not be qualified for a possible position may cause you to sabotage your chances for advancement with self-defeating or self-deprecating behaviors.
 The failure to address anxieties can continue into your sleep long after you've shut down conscious thought.
 They may represent themselves in bizarre dreams or cause you to awake without remembering any dreams at all; just an acute feeling of anxiety.

 The Cycle Of Sleep Anxiety